ChameleonCloud/hammers/docs/source/client-scripts.rst

 Because they use the Python APIs, they may be sensitive to the versions installed; consult the ``requirements.txt`` file for what's known to work.
-Notably, the Blazar client comes from a repo rather than PyPI so may be a bit volatile.
+Notably, the Blazar client comes from a repo rather than PyPI, so may be a bit volatile.

 These APIs are also used by `Abracadabra